-And that story gets told proudly, as it should, but because of what appears to be a determined rinsing out of other history, a second, darker aspect gets pushed back into a hard to reach corner.
+And that story gets told proudly, as it should, but because of what appears to be a determined rinsing out of another history, a second, darker aspect gets pushed back into a hard-to-reach corner.

 You will have a hard time finding documentation of eugenics research at Rockefeller University’s predecessor Institute for Medical Research, but connecting the dots makes it almost inevitable.

 First of all, John D. Rockefeller was a strong believer in eugenics as a tool for the betterment of mankind.
-After all, eugenics was mainstream science of its time, the modern day effort to palm it off as “pseudoscience” notwithstanding.
+After all, eugenics was the mainstream science of its time, the modern-day effort to palm it off as “pseudoscience” notwithstanding.